Lesson 0: Pronunciation & Vocabulary Structure

 To navigate the Lesson, please click the tabs below: "About the Course", "Pronunciation Guide", and "Vocabulary Structure".

 The Core Course covers everything you need to get started.
-After completing it, you will be able to understand most of Oravia with the help of a vocabulary list.
+After completing it, you will be able to understand a lot of Oravia with the help of the vocabulary list.
 The Core Course takes about 5-8h, so technically it could be done over a weekend.
 However, most learners find a slower pace more enjoyable.

 Welcome to the course and enjoy exploring!